flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 ## Description of change

 When `RenderEditable.selection` is set to `TextSelection.collapsed(offset: -1)`,
-`RenderEditable.paint` no longer paints the caret, and the `RenderEditable.onCaretChanged` callback is no longer called on this occasion.
+`RenderEditable.paint` doesn't the caret, and the `RenderEditable.onCaretChanged` callback isn't no called.

 ## Migration guide